-Access can be used as a measure of how easy or difficult it is for a given group of individuals (eg. Victorians, home broadband subscribers) to participate in a particular type of gambling.
-Increased or high levels of access to gambling are often identified as a major factor in increasing risks of problem gambling.
+Access can be used as a measure of how easy or difficult it is to participate in a particular type of gambling.

 By law in Victoria, gambling providers must have a Responsible Gambling Code of Conduct.
 The code of conduct must meet a number of requirements and be accepted by the Victorian Commission for Gambling and Liquor Regulation (VCGLR).

 This report verifies whether the community benefit provided by a club is equal to at least 8.33 per cent of its net gaming machine revenue, as required by law.
-Clubs must submit a community benefit statement to VCGLR per financial year.
+Clubs must submit a community benefit statement to the VCGLR for each financial year.

-Gambling on the outcome of a computer game.
-Video-game bookies are starting to take bets for people watching other people play video games.
-205 million people reportedly viewed e-sports in 2015.
+eSports is the activity of gambling on the outcome of a computer game.
+Bets can be placed for people watching other people play video games.

 A type of electronic gaming machine (in the UK) that allows players to bet on the outcome of various simulated games and events.
 Players interact with the games via touch screen, and are able to gamble up to £100 every 20 seconds, which is approximately AU$1,000 per minute.

-The Gaming Technologies Association is the peak representative body for Australian gaming machine technology suppliers, and supports the national gaming industry through policy leadership and industry advocacy.
+The Gaming Technologies Association is the peak representative body for Australian gaming machine technology suppliers.
+It supports the national gaming industry through policy leadership and industry advocacy.

 In epidemiology, an incidence rate is the number of new cases in a defined population in a given time period.
 The incidence rate should not be confused with the prevalence rate, which is a measure of the total number of cases (for example, of problem gambling) in a given population at a designated time and includes new and existing cases.